 Determined not to miss out on this magical experience installed at the west end of George Street, I speedily booked our family tickets online – which turned out to be a savvy move as the queues were massive – and dashed out of the door faster than Santa’s reindeers, suitably dressed for a -10C walk back in time through frozen Scotland.

-Sadly I didn’t bump into Mr Tumnus, but I did encounter plenty of other legendary faces from my own frozen kingdom, from the elusive Loch Ness Monster to the much loved Greyfriars Bobby.
+I didn’t bump into Mr. Tumnus, but I did encounter plenty of other legendary faces from my own frozen kingdom, from the elusive Loch Ness Monster to the much loved Greyfriars Bobby.

 The winter scenery and the dramatic lighting provided the perfect background to showcase these breathtaking sculptures, each one a work of art, incredibly detailed, and with a wonderful sense of lifelike movement.
 If I had to pick a favourite, it would be either the Vikings or the Kelpies.

-There was even the added bonus of an ice bar inside (which in all the excitement I forget to take a photo of) serving a choice of hot drinks or a wee dram or two to bring the circulation back to visitors’ frozen fingers and toes.
+There was even the added bonus of an ice bar inside (which in all the excitement I forget to take a photo of), serving a selection of hot beverages, and even a wee dram or two to bring the circulation back to visitors’ frozen fingers and toes.

 On the day we visited, the temperature outside the tent was actually several degrees colder than inside because of the icy wind so we’d wisely lined our stomachs with a Starbucks gingerbread latte and my first mince pie of the season beforehand.
 Nom, nom! 😛